 Authorized University personnel may enter, inspect and make repairs to the assigned space at reasonable hours.
 The University shall make every effort to provide privacy to the occupants of the residence halls.
-It is anticipated that entry into residence hall rooms, except for routine inspection and maintenance, will not be necessary.
+It is anticipated that entry into residence hall rooms, except for routine inspection, housekeeping, and maintenance, will not be necessary.
 Privacy depends on the cooperation and willingness of each occupant to respect the rights of others and the rights of the University.

 Members of the University staff, including the residence life staff, maintain the right to enter a student’s room if it is feared there is imminent danger to life, safety, health or property, or other necessity in the sole discretion of the University.
 Such staff members are also authorized to enter the room and conduct a search if it is reasonably believed that a violation of University regulations or policies, or local, state or federal laws, is occurring.
 The University reserves the right to such other and further rules, regulations or policies as, in its judgment, may be necessary for the safety, care and cleanliness of the premises and for the preservation of good order therein.

 Any prohibited items found during room inspections or searches will be disposed of or impounded by University staff members.
 Any property may be impounded by University staff members if it is prohibited under the Campus Living Policies, Housing Agreement or the Student Code of Conduct, or it is illegal under the City of Tampa ordinances, state of Florida law or federal law.
 Impounded items, with the exception of pets, will be disposed of or delivered to Campus Safety immediately upon completion of the search or inspection.
 Campus Safety will then send a written report of the findings to the Office of Student Conduct.